matshaugli/Networking_Assessment/README.md

 # Skills-Based Networking Assessment
 This repository contains my Networking Assessment completed in Cisco Packet Tracer.
 This project is a routing and switching assessment where I act as the network engineer.
-I designi and configure a multi-VLAN network that connects to an ISP.
+I design and configure a multi-VLAN network that connects to an ISP.

 ## Task Requirements
 - Design IPv4 subnets using VLSM from a given /22 block and apply IPv6 addressing.